On this page:

 You can also refer to the following sections of the Valuation of Land Act 1960.

 - Section 18: Time within which you must lodge an objection with the council

 - Section 21: How objections are dealt with

 - Section 22: The appeals process

-Objections to a valuation shown on your council valuation and rate notice can be lodged electronically with 68 participating councils using the Objections Portal.
+Objections to a valuation shown on your council valuation and rate notice can be submitted electronically with 77 participating councils using the Objections Portal.